Understanding trained CNNs by indexing neuron selectivity

 We have moved from a very basic image property, color, to a very high level property, class label.
-This fact corroborates the idea that CNNs start by defining basic feature detectors that are share by most of the classes, and the neurons become more specialized when they belong to deeper layers representing larger areas in the image space and therefore more complex shapes.
-We start to have neurons with relevant class selectivity in layer conv3, where a $5\%$ of neurons is quite class selective and we found some neurons with a degree of selective close to $1$.
-These ratios progressively increase up to layer conv5 where we have more than a $50\%$ of neurons with a class selectivity index greater than $0.6$, that means that we have less than 40 different classes activating this neuron, which is a very selective ratio considering the number of classes of the ImageNet dataset.
-In the same layer a $20\%$ of neurons present a high class selectivity index, than means less than 20 different classes.
-Further experiments should explore how this graphic evolves by moving from current class labels which are on the leaves of the ImageNet ontology towards higher nodes with more generic classes.
+This fact corroborates the idea that CNNs start by defining basic feature detectors that are shared by most of the classes, and the neurons become more specialized when they belong to deeper layers representing larger areas in the image space and therefore more complex shapes.
+We start to have neurons with relevant class selectivity in layer conv3, where a $5\%$ of the neurons are quite class selective and we found some neurons with a degree of selectivity close to $1$.
+These ratios progressively increase up to layer conv5 where we have more than $50\%$ of neurons with a class selectivity index greater than $0.6$, that means that we have less than 40 different classes activating each of these neurons, which is a very selective ratio considering the number of classes of the ImageNet dataset.
+In the same layer $20\%$ of neurons present a high class selectivity index, meaning that they are activated by less than 20 different classes.